JasonLocklin/Dissertation/Prisms/Discussion.md

 repeatedly been found to influence deficits putatively associated with dorsal visual stream processing.
-Here, we replicate past findings that prisms effect the bias present when neglect patients perform the line bisection [tk], a task that involves a motoric reporting of centre and is associated with dorsal brain activation [tk].
-While the perception of the line it is self, it could be argued, may also involve some ventral stream perceptual processing, past research involving a related perceptual task, the landmark task, suggests that the neglect-induced bias observed in line bisection probably represents a relatively clear indicator of a dorsal deficit within the disorder [tklandmarklinebisectiondanckert].
+Here, we replicate past findings that prisms effect the bias present when neglect patients perform the line bisection [@Rossetti1998, @Striemer2010dpm], a task that involves a motoric reporting of centre and is associated with dorsal brain activation [@Foxe2003, @Weiss2000, @Çiçek2009].
+While the perception of the line it is self, it could be argued, may also involve some ventral stream perceptual processing, past research involving a related perceptual task, the landmark task, suggests that the neglect-induced bias observed in line bisection probably represents a relatively clear indicator of a dorsal deficit within the disorder [@Striemer2010].
 The findings here strongly suggest that, in at least some of the neglecting patients, prisms did appear to bring about a shift in bisection toward the neglected field.
 Due to the characteristics of the treatment and sample-size limitations, an experimental design that would have eliminated possible practice-effects was not possible.
 However, keeping in mind that limitation, it is the pattern of response between this "dorsal" task and the other, more perceptual, tasks that is most informative.

 [SWM not remediated] The spatial working memory task, despite